GaijinEntertainment/daScript/doc/source/reference/introduction.rst

 * *Flat is better than nested.*

 daScript is supposed to work as "host data processor".
-While it is technically possible to mantain persistent state within script context (with a certain option set), daScript is designed to transform your host (C++) data/implement scripted behaviours.
+While it is technically possible to maintain persistent state within script context (with a certain option set), daScript is designed to transform your host (C++) data/implement scripted behaviors.

 In a certain sense, it is pure functional - i.e. all persistent state is out of scope of scripting context, and script's state is temporal by it's nature.
-So, the memory model and managment of persistent state becoming are or responsibility of application, and leads to extremely simple and fast memory model in the daScript itself.
+So, the memory model and management of persistent state becoming are or responsibility of application, and leads to extremely simple and fast memory model in the daScript itself.

 +++++++++++++
 Performance.